shakacode/webpacker_lite/README.md

 1. Name of the manifest file.
 2. The directory within `/public` where Webpack will create the manifest and output file.

+Then you need to configure your Webpack to generate a simple manifest that maps the base output names to the possibly fingerprinted versions.
+Note, unlike Webpacker, Webpacker Lite wants your manifest to **NOT** contain any host information.

 Optionally, you can configure the name of the server and port for hot reloading, and if hot reloading is the default for a given Rails.env.

 For more details on how this project differs from Webpacker and why we forked, please see [Webpacker Lite: Why Did  We Fork Webpacker?](https://medium.com/@railsonmaui/webpacker-lite-why-did-we-fork-webpacker-ee3305688d66)